aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-fields/inserting-fields/_index.md

 Below example shows how to Add an ASK Field using DOM to a Paragraph in Document.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fields-InsertASKFieldWithOutDocumentBuilder.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fields-InsertASKFieldWithOutDocumentBuilder.py" >}}

 ### Inserting AUTHOR field into a Document without using DocumentBuilder